 For further resources to support with your Home Learning click here

 A Knowledge organiser captures all the essential information about topics studied in any given subject.
 The Knowledge Organiser allows you to see, at a glance, what fundamental knowledge you need to succeed in lessons, assessments and examinations.

-Some advice for using Knowledge Organisers effectively:
+Some advice for using this booklet effectively:

 - As you go through lessons, check what you are learning against your KPIs and the knowledge organiser for your subjects.
 It will help you to understand what is being taught and what you have to learn for long term success.

 - Keep a printed copy of your Knowledge Organisers at home so that you can study independently.

 - Create a timetable of revision/independent study - how much can you cover in a week?